jupyter-server/enterprise_gateway/docs/source/kernel-docker.md

 The base Enterprise Gateway image is [elyra/enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) and can be found in the Enterprise Gateway dockerhub organization [elyra](https://hub.docker.com/r/elyra/), along with other images.
 See [Runtime Images](docker.html#runtime-images) for image details.

-Following kernelspecs are available on Docker:
+The following sample kernelspecs are currently available on Docker:

 + R_docker
 + python_docker